 - Children have a different set of standards when it comes to premises liability, which include:

 - Child licensee: A property owner may be held liable for injuries suffered by a child guest if he or she was not provided adequate warning of the property’s dangerous conditions.
-The adequacy of this warning depends on the child’s level of intelligence, ability to appreciate such a warning and the extent in which the dangers were concealed on the property.
+The adequacy of this warning depends on the child’s level of intelligence, ability to appreciate such a warning, and the extent to which the dangers were concealed on the property.

 - Child Trespasser: The owner of the property can be held liable for an injury or the death of a child trespasser if he or she knew, or should have known, that children could trespass on the property, if there was a dangerous condition that children were especially susceptible to, if the child was of a young age and did not understand the risk of harm involved in trespassing, or if the property owner failed to use reasonable care in protecting children on his or her property.

 Whether visiting a business or a friend’s home, people have a right to expect safety and security when on another’s property.
 Our Phoenix premises liability attorneys are dedicated to helping injured victims or families who lost a loved one due to a property owner’s negligence.

 Contact our Phoenix premises liability attorneys to learn more in a free consultation.